-Any path between s^ and t^ corresponds to a cut separating s and t capacity of cut in primal = cost of path in dual
+Any path between s^ and t^ corresponds to a cut separating s and t

 Shortest path between s^ and t^ corresponds to a minimum cut separating s and t

 Since all capacities in primal are nonnegative, all edge costs in dual are nonnegative.
 Dijkstra's Algorithm can be applied to find the shortest path.
 The running time for Dijkstra's Algorithm is O(m + nlogn) = O(3n + nlogn) = O(nlogn).